pay-theory/payment-components/src/DEVREADME.md

     /**
     * initialize the SDK (can also be called as a promise) *
-    * if providing tags but no styles, provide an empty object
+    * if providing metadata but no styles, provide an empty object
     * as a placeholder
     **/